revazm/revazm/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning To Become Junior
 - 💞️ I’m looking to collaborate on Google chat
-- 📫 How to reach me: at Slack app add Revazm
+- 📫 How to reach me: at Slack app add Revaz
 - 😄 Pronouns: Saqartvelo
 - ⚡ Fun fact: Have to spend Too much time before become a Programmer